ShadowTheHedgehogHacking/2P-ShdTH/LATEST_GECKO_CODES/README.md

 ## Latest gecko codes
+`other_testin_codes.txt` are codes no longer in use or not related specifically to 2P mod (SuperShadow v0.4 for example).

-`GUPE8P.ini` is for Dolphin
+`GUPE8P.ini` is for development

 Place it in Dolphin\User\GameSettings

-`OCARINA_FORMAT.txt` is for Nintendont / Creating GCT

-Use something like `Gecko Cheat Code Manager v1.2` to export to GCT
+Note we have hit the Gecko limit, so this is only used for verifying codes.
+Many need to be disabled to test new codes.